kayliedehart/Evolution2/8/README.txt

 8/rest.txt is a wishlist of methods for the player class in the Evolution game

-8/json-tests contains test cases for the xstep test harness; input is named xstep_in_[n].json,
+8/json-tests contains unit test cases for the xstep test harness; input is named xstep-[n]-in.json,
-	and the corresponding output is named xstep_out_[n].json
+	and the corresponding output is named xstep-[n]-out.json

 RUNNING THE CODE:

 To run the test harness, run ./compile and then run ./xstep <json-input>

-To run the unit tests, run python test_[filename].py
+To run the unit tests, run python test[Filename].py

 READING THE CODE: